The 8 Best Vibrating Foam Rollers for Muscle Soreness

 How do you choose a vibrating foam roller when you want to relieve back pain?

-1. Length – for large areas (such as both sides of the spine from bottom to top) – consider choosing a longer vibrating roller.
-For smaller areas, such as between the shoulder pain – you can go for a peanut roller.
+1. Length – For large areas (such as both sides of the spine from bottom to top) – consider choosing a longer vibrating roller.

-2. Hardness – While most physical therapists recommend medium-density foam rollers (survey is here), vibrating foam rollers need to be hard so the vibration won’t dissipate and be less effective when you like on it.
+2. Hardness – While most physical therapists recommend medium-density foam rollers (survey is here), vibrating foam rollers need to be hard so the vibration won’t dissipate and be less effective when you are on it.

-3. Pattern – some uneven patterns could help with basic myofascial release and trigger point release.
-The delivery of vibration and intensity is more important.
+3. Pattern – Some uneven patterns could help with basic myofascial release and trigger point release.

-The 8 Best Vibrating Foam Rollers
+The 4 Best Trigger Point Vibrating Foam Rollers

 And now, here are our research results, after analyzing hundreds of consumer reviews: